tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/常见问题/快照相关问题_intl_en.md

 - For a cloud disk that has not been attached to a CVM, you can directly roll it back to a snapshot.

 ### Can I read a previous snapshot to restore a cloud disk?
 Yes.
-You can use an existing snapshot created at any point in time to restore data, regardless of the snapshot’s point in time.
+You can use an existing snapshot created at any point in time to restore data, regardless of the snapshot's point in time.

 ### Can I delete the source snapshot when it is being replicated?
 No. It can only be deleted after the replication is complete.

-### Is the new snapshot created by replication still associated with the source snapshot’s source disk?
+### Is the new snapshot created by replication still associated with the source snapshot's source disk?
 The snapshot created via cross-region replication is no longer associated with the source disk of the source snapshot.
 The rollback feature is unavailable for replicated snapshot.

 ### Will associated snapshots be deleted when the CVM is terminated?